mattcarlotta/auto-url-visitor/README.md

 ### Requirements

-- Linux based OS system with the `notify-send` binary installed
+- Linux based OS with the `notify-send` binary installed

 ### Installation